Updated: Dec 4, 2020

 Controlling the senses can calm down the mind.
 Meditation dissociates the senses from the mind by keeping it focused.
 Senses cannot work without the cooperation of the mind, thus senses remain in animated as the focus of the mind is diverted from them, this is known as the practice of Pratyahara, the fifth step in the eight fold path of yoga by Patanjali.

 The mind by nature can process only one thought at a time, even though it moves fast from each thought to the next.
 Meditation teaches us to first alienate ( from so many) and then concentrate on a single positive thought.
 Such a practice relieves one of the burden of undue stress and worry related to the negative thoughts jumping within the mind.
+Stress can even kill if left unmanaged.

 The thoughts originating in the mind in general are limited to only images and words.
 That is the reason we concentrate on a word or a image while meditating.
-Meditation silence this world of images and words, known as the mind, and helps reveal a different reality present beyond it.
+Meditation silence this world of images and , known as words to the mind, and helps reveal a different reality present beyond it.
 The mind functions by association; we can associate with the helpful thoughts in meditation, to gain from this property of the mind, in order to empower them over the unhelpful thoughts.

 One of the advantages of meditation is that with it one can work with three levels of the mind: the subconscious, the conscious, and the super conscious.
 Regular meditation can help one erase the subconscious ( emotional and instinctive aspects), completely use the conscious ( intellect), and develop the super-conscious ( intuition).